-Built around a modular concept that a pistol can be adapted to different needs and modes of operations, without compromising on ergonomics and the renowned Beretta reliability and performance, the Px4 Storm Compact emphasizes power, ease of handling, performance and reliability.
+Built around a modular concept that a pistol can be adapted to different needs and modes of operations, without compromising on ergonomics and the renowned reliability and perfor-Beretta mance, the Px4 Storm Compact emphasizes power, ease of handling, performance and reliability.
 The light yet durable frame employs modern thermoplastic technology through the use of technopolymer reinforced fiberglass.
 Modular structure, ergonomics and interchangeability of parts make the Px4 Storm Compact the ideal firearm for law-enforcement use, as well as personal defense.